 The Company's Annual Incentive Compensation Plan provides for annual incentive compensation awards based on the Company's and its business units' short-term, i.e., annual, financial performance.
-At the end of 1993, the Compensation Committee approved a range of incentive payouts for 1994 keyed to performance against specified goals related to budgeted operating income, cash flow or earnings per share, which vary by business unit.
-In 1994 the Company exceeded its budgeted earnings per share goal and each of its business units exceeded the threshold level of operating income required for earning bonus awards.
-Mr. Graham waived participation in the Annual Incentive Compensation is detailed in this proxy statement are shown in the column headed "Bonus" in the Summary Compensation Table shown on page 13.
+At the end of 1994, the Compensation Committee approved a range of incentive payouts for 1995 keyed to performance against specified goals related to budgeted operating income, cash flow or earnings per share, which vary by business unit.
+In 1995 the Company exceeded its budgeted earnings per share goal and each of its business units exceeded the threshold level of operating income required for earning bonus awards.
+Mr. Graham waived participation in the Annual Incentive Compensation Plan with respect to 1995.
+Awards to the other executives whose compensation is detailed in this proxy statement are shown in the column headed "Bonus" in the Summary Compensation Table shown on page 13.